 The Face Behind the Voice

 Evie has a face.
-She's rendered as a Live2D avatar, a high-quality animated character that moves and reacts in real time.
+She's rendered as a Live2D avatar, a high-quality animated character that moves and reacts in real time - a genuine AI companion avatar rather than a static portrait or a spinning 3D model.
 During voice calls she fills the screen.
-During text conversations her expression shows in the chat header.
+During text conversations her animated face sits in the chat header, reacting as you type.
+Most AI companions give you a name and a text box.
+Evie gives you someone to look at.

-Happy, curious, thinking, surprised, blushing, smug, worried, sad, angry, sleepy, pouty, and a few others.
-They trigger based on what's happening in the conversation.
+Evie's avatar carries sixteen distinct expressions: happy, curious, thinking, surprised, blushing, smug, worried, sad, angry, sleepy, pouty, and a handful of others.
+They aren't on a timer.
+They trigger based on what's actually happening in the conversation.
 Say something that catches her off guard and her eyes widen.
 Land a joke and she smirks.
-Push a boundary and her expression goes guarded.
+Push a boundary and her expression goes guarded before she's even finished her reply.
+The expression and the words arrive together, the way they do with a person, so you read her mood the same way you'd read anyone's.

-Seeing her smile as it happens is different from reading about it.
-Seeing her look away when she's nervous adds body language that text can't.
-The avatar gives conversations a visual layer that fills in a lot of gaps.
+Seeing Evie smile as it happens is different from reading the word "smiles" in a message.
+Seeing her look away when she's nervous adds body language that text alone can't carry.
+A face gives a conversation a second channel, and it fills in the gaps that plain chat leaves open: tone, timing, the small reactions between sentences.

 Continue Reading